stephen-bracken/ScalaLex/readme.md

 - ``"``  quote sequences are used to escape all operators in a sequence, e.g. "xyz++" is equivalent to the input sequence xyz++

+- ``/`` lookahead operator - when translated this becomes a concatenation, because the automata always matches all of the input sequence*

+*note that it is possible to get partial matches from the getMatches and longestPrefixMatch functions, but the lookahead functionality remains the same.*

 **Special operators**
 the following operators are used during the processing of an input string, and will be escaped.